CS4404-Mission3/writeup/README.md

 The normal expected traffic was simulated by the python script `trafficsim.py` in the bot repository.
 This bot would query google or perform a GET request to a number of websites repeatedly at random intervals from 1 to 15 seconds.
 Additionally, every cycle, the bot would perform a DNS query for a randomly selected site from the Alexa top 1 million list against 8.8.8.8.
 This bot was installed on each VM and auto-started on boot as a systemd service.

 # Attack
 This attack scenario is a targeted compromise of an enterprise environment such as the worm with logic bomb payload that struck the Saudi Aramco company.
 The attack sequence as a general overview is as follows: An attacker compromises a host on the network via a poisoned dpkg package.
-This will install the bot agent on the compromised host and will immediately attempt to start traversing the network.
 Meanwhile, one of the hosts on the network segment must have the c2 server installed.
 This could be an attacker machine on the network or a compromised machine communicating with a remote attacker through a reverse shell.

 ## Covert Channel
 The covert channel used by the botnet was custom written for this project and implemented as a python library built on top of the scapy packet manipulation tool.
 Both the bot and C2 server implement this library for their communications.

 ### Data payload
 The communications for the botnet's C2 is a custom protocol dubbed AuRevior (get it, like Apple Bonjour).
 It is built on mDNS on UDP on IP. mDNS (Multicast DNS) is a common protocol for local network service discovery, implemented by daemons like `avahi` for Linux.
-It is very common for hosts to be sending large amounts of Multicast traffic of this protocol on an enterprise network to discover services such as printers.
+It is very common for hosts to send large amounts of Multicast traffic of this protocol on an enterprise network to discover local services such as printers.
 AuRevior works by encoding bits as mDNS packets from different UDP source ports.
 These are sent is bursts or windows of 0.5 seconds and each window encodes 1 byte of payload data.
 This yields a transmission rate of 2 bytes per second.
 Each bit is encoded by whether or not an mDNS packet was sent from the corresponding source port during the window.
 By default, the AuRevior packet source ports range from 5350 to 5357.
-These packets all have a qclass of 255 (any).
+These packets all have a DNS qclass of 255 (any) to differentiate them from Pre/Post-ambles.

 For example, if a user wanted to transmit the data `0xAA` (0b10101010) the user would send 4 mDNS packets within 0.5 seconds.
 The packets would originate from ports 5350, 5352, 5354, and 5356 respectively.
 Conversely, if the user wanted to send `0x1` (0b00000001), they would send 1 mDNS packet in the 0.5 second frame, with a source port of 5357.

 The payload of each mDNS packet is a standard mDNS query and does not encode any information*.
 Should an IDS inspect each individual packet, it would not find anything out of the ordinary.
 The information is encoded solely by which packets were sent when.
 The payload has a variable length and the sender will transmit 1 byte every quarter second until it is finished.

-The transmit windows are so big and thus the data rate is so slow because we want to minimize the impact of network latency changes and because we don't want the IDS to think we're trying to flood the network by transmitting massive amounts of mDNS traffic at once.
+The transmit windows are so big and thus the data rate is so slow because we want to minimize the impact of network latency on data integrity and because we don't want the IDS to think we're trying to flood the network by transmitting massive amounts of mDNS traffic at once.

+In short, the AuRevior protocol allows us to transmit data using normal packets, but the packets themselves do not contain any information.
+If an IDS were to look at each packet individually, they would see nothing other than a standard mDNS query.
+The data is conveyed simply by if the packet was sent or not in a given time-frame, so unless an IDS is able to keep track of packets in the time domain and detect that we're sending a lot of traffic at uneven intervals, they wouldn't notice anything.
+The other advantage to this approach is that, since all mDNS is broadcast, it is very hard to tell which host is the C2 server and which are the bots without reverse-engineering and decoding the communications, making the botnet significantly harder to stop once detected.

 ### Preamble
 Each transmission is preceded by a 4 byte preamble of values 0xAA, 0x55, 0xAA, 0x55. (every odd bit, every even bit, repeat).
 This serves three important purposes: